 As mentioned at the top, I was coming from years of adventuring in a Subaru and I didn’t want to lose my ability to get to the backcountry.
 The catalyst for me buying and building a van was the ability to reach and then live in a particularly remote forest in the mountains of Utah for extended periods.
 I needed space, more ground clearance, bigger tires, and traction to all four wheels.

 I’d always been a big fan of the idea of Sportsmobiles, and Syncros, but those seemed prohibitively expensive.
 In my research I came across a lifted, late 90’s GMC Astro with AWD.
-I hadn’t thought about the possibility of AWD in anything other than a car (and to be honest didn’t understand the difference between AWD and a 4×4), so I jumped down the rabbit hole.
+I hadn’t thought about the possibility of an AWD van (and to be honest didn’t understand the difference between AWD and a 4×4), so I jumped down the rabbit hole.

 It turns out GMC/Chevrolet made two models of AWD vans in the ’90s and ’00s, and they were surprisingly capable.
-And just as a tip for you, dear reader, if a $60,000 Sprinter 4×4 is too much for you and you can’t find a used GMC then know that Ford is also releasing an AWD Transit in 2020.
+And just as a tip for you, dear reader, if a $60,000 Sprinter 4×4 is too much for you and you can’t find a used GMC then know that Ford Transits are available in AWD.